chinedufn/psd/README.md

 ![Demo screenshot](./examples/drag-drop-browser/demo-screenshot.png)

+Check out the [examples/drag-drop-browser](examples/drag-drop-browser) directory for instructions on running the demo locally.

 ## The Psd Book

 The _WIP_ [The Psd Book](https://chinedufn.github.io/psd) will contain information about getting started with the `psd` crate,